SuzanneOngCodes/Web-and-Database-Computing-UofA/README.md

 # Coursework for UOA
-This is a repository for university work done, past assignment for reference only
+This is a repository for university work done, past assignments and more for reference only